pyscript/docs/docs/user-guide/dom.md

 #### Setting the content of an element

-The Element interface offers 2 main ways to set an element content: the `html` and the `content` attributes:
+The Element interface offers 2 main ways to set an element's content: the `html` and the `content` attributes:

 * `content`: sets the `innerHTML` field via the PyScript `display` function.
 This takes care of properly rendering the object being passed based on the object mimetype.
 So, for instance, if the objects is an image, it'll be properly rendered on the element.
-* `html`: directly sets the `innerHTML` field of the underlying element without attemnpting any conversion.
+* `html`: directly sets the `innerHTML` field of the underlying element without attempting any conversion.

 In general, we suggest using `content` directly as it'll take care of most use cases without